lvapeab/nmt-keras/README.md

 You are now in the `InteractiveNMT` branch of NMT-Keras.
 This branch is designed to implement the interactive protocols described in the paper [Interactive Neural Machine Translation](http://www.sciencedirect.com/science/article/pii/S0885230816301000):

-If you use this repository for this purpose, please the aforementioned paper:
+If you use this repository for this purpose, please cite the aforementioned paper:

 ```
 Interactive Neural Machine Translation